-The Company returned a deficit in the year of \$69,051 (2019: deficit \$550,980).
+The Company returned a surplus in the year of \$562,918 (2020: deficit \$69,051).

-The Kids' Cancer Project remains focused on maximising the opportunity to invest in high quality research that provides the greatest opportunity to find a cure for childhood cancer.
-Over the last sixteen years the total committed investment in research has been more than \$50 million including \$2.6 million for the year ended 30 June 2020.
+The key financial objective for The Kids' Cancer Project is a continued investment in high quality research that provides the greatest opportunity to find improved treatments and survival for children with cancer.
+Over the last seventeen years, the total committed investment in research has been more than \$52 million including over \$2.7 million for the year ended 30 June 2021.